NanawareAmol/GIS_Broadband_Network_Distribution_in_Ireland/README.md

 ## GIS_Broadband_Network_Distribution_in_Ireland

-  Maps are build using QGIS.
+  Maps are built using QGIS.
 For data manipulation I have used the PostgreSQL along with PostGIS.

 ### REFERENCES